Many business owners find it difficult to comply with the Fair Work Act (FWA).

-However, if you employ a bookkeeper or administration person then they are under the clerks – Private Sector Award.
+But your bookkeeper or administration person are under the clerks – Private Sector Award.
 That is the case for each of your employees.
 It depends on what work they perform. and so on for each of your employees depending on the work they perform.

 For example, using the Storage Services and Wholesale Award 2010 (MA0000084):

 To get even more clarity about which of your employees are under this award refer to classifications.

-See image below which gives an example of the employees’ type of responsibilities, training and experience covered by this award:
+See video below which gives an example of the employees’ type of responsibilities, training and experience covered by this award:

 Step 4.
 10 Ways to Comply with FWA | Minimum Wages

 This is determined by the Modern Award of relevance and by the national minimum wage.
 It changes each year on 1st of July in Australia.

 Continuing with the Storage Services and Wholesale Award example.
-You can see below how to determine the minimum wage applicable to your employees based on their level of skill and experience as well as responsibilities:
+You can see below how to determine the minimum wage.
+That applies to your employees.
+It’s based on their level of skill and experience as well as responsibilities:

 Step 5.
 10 Ways to Follow the FWA | Average Maximum work week 38 hours plus reasonable additional overtime.
 Understand the effect extra hours worked has on a person’s wages.
 The more hours a person works, the less the hourly rate.

 “I work 42.5 hours per week, but my pay slip is only for 38 hours, how is that fair or even legal?”
 Quote taken from a whirlpool forum discussion.

-Remember, the 38 hours is an average plus reasonable additional over time.
-It is also important to bear in mind that this is based on the modern awards and minimum wages.
-If a person is paid minimum wage at an hourly rate, their wages must fully compensate them for all hours worked.
+Remember, the 38 hours is an average, plus reasonable over time.
+It’s important to bear in mind that this related to minimum wages.
+A person’s wage must compensate them for all hours worked.

 The fairness test:

-However, there is a test of fairness and reasonableness, the more hours worked for the salary given, the less earned per hour.
-For example, if the salary received is 80,000 and the hours worked each week are an average of 50 then the hourly rate is just over $30.
+There is a test of fairness and reasonableness.
+The more hours worked for the salary given, the less earned per hour.
+If the salary received is 80,000 and the hours worked each week are an average of 50 then the hourly rate is over $30.
 The minimum wage is $19.49, so we see that even at $30 per hour, it is still a lot more than the minimum wage.